TopBrussels/FCNCAnalysis/README.md

     git checkout -b CMSSW_74X CMSSW_74X_v4

-_Rule of thumb: for TopTree analysis one should indeed check out a TopTreeProducer tag (=fixed code), while for TopTreeProducer development one should check out only a (non-tag) branch (=code that can be updated -pulled and pushed- via git), so for TopTreeProducer development the command should be just 'git checkout CMSSW_74X' without specifying a tag_
+_Rule of thumb: for TopTree analysis one should indeed check out a TopTreeProducer tag (=fixed code) in the above command, while for TopTreeProducer development one should check out only a (non-tag) branch (=code that can be updated -pulled and pushed- via git), so for TopTreeProducer development the command should be just 'git checkout CMSSW_74X' without specifying a tag_